Accelerating Clinical Progress of Small Molecules & Biologics for Rare & Common Dermatological Conditions

-With clinical progress evident from Sanofi, AbbVie, Pfizer, Sun Pharma, and BMS’s recent phase 3 entries, this year's 7th Dermatology Drug Development Summit Europe is evolving in line with the industry, doubling down on late-stage data, regulatory pain points and patient access.
+With clinical progress evident from Sanofi, AbbVie, Pfizer, Sun Pharma, and BMS’s recent Phase III entries, 2026’s Dermatology Drug Development Europe Summit is evolving in line with industry - doubling down not only on late-stage data, regulatory pain points and patient access, but also on how stronger preclinical and translational strategies are enabling more confident progression into the clinic.

-Together, these sessions provide a clear, end-to-end view of how dermatology programmes are being de-risked, differentiated, and accelerated in Europe today.
+Together, these sessions provide a clear, end-to-end view of how dermatology programmes are being de-risked from preclinical stages, differentiated in development, and accelerated through to access in Europe today.

 What’s New for 2026: Unmissable Highlights of the 7th Dermatology Drug Development Summit Europe